 Grizzly Lake Trail is a 7.6 mile moderately trafficked out and back trail located near Kelly, Wyoming that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, fishing, and horses and is accessible from June until October.
+The trail is primarily used for hiking, trail running, fishing, and horses and is best used from June until October.
 Horses are also able to use this trail.

 Directions from Jackson: Follow Hwy.
 191 north to Gros Ventre Junction.
 Turn right and proceed past Kelly just over one mile to Gros Ventre road.
 Turn right again and follow paved and then dirt road to turnout area just beyond private land (wooden fence and gate) after bridge across river at Red Hills.